Watering Our Roots, Planting Seeds:

 In-person at EBMC (2406 Webster St., Oakland CA)

-Let’s join together to celebrate past and present, our personal and shared heritages, and an afternoon of joy in community!
+Let’s come together to celebrate past and present, our personal and shared heritages, and an afternoon of joy in community!
+All are welcome, including families!

 Featuring:

-- Live Indian classical music concert with Srinivas Reddy (sitar) and Ferhan Naheeb Qureshi (tabla)
+- Live Indian classical music concert with Srinivas Reddy (sitar) and Ferhan Najeeb Qureshi (tabla)

-- Panel discussion with Srinivas Reddy, Jyoti Argade, and Anjali Rao, moderated by Rahil Rojiani
+- Panel discussion about with Srinivas Reddy, Jyoti Argade, and Anjali Rao, moderated by Rahil Rojiani

 - Opening ritual with Sakkshi